ChrisLaganiere/MoreData/README.md

 ### FetchableResultsPublisher

+A solution is provided further below provided for powering SwiftUI views using a simple property wrapper, but sometimes you need to integrate data flows with other components in your app.
+A Combine publisher is included which wraps Core Data's

-The `FetchableResultsPublisher` class provides a Combine-based interface to fetch and observe Core Data entities, making it easy to integrate with SwiftUI or other reactive UI frameworks.
+`FetchableResultsPublisher` provides a Combine publisher interface to make simple, composable, long-running fetched results streams for Core Data entities, making it easy to integrate with view models, with `@MainActor` services, or with UI frameworks like TCA.

 #### Example